skipmcgee/weatherscraper/README.md

 6. Execute application from the 'dist' folder
 ####
 ### Troubleshooting:
+1. Run weatherscraper.py with python to ensure there aren't any issues with the script itself (like a missing api key)
+2. Build with folder and debug=all, run and troubleshoot any errors
-Install and run [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) before you run your application
+3. Install and run [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) before you run your application
+4. Try single executable mode last
 #### The WeatherApp project is designed and built by Skip McGee